architect-xyz/architect-py/README.md

 ## Maintainers

 to make additions:
-- schema.graphql: add any relevant types
+- schema.graphql: add any relevant types to the rust types
 - queries.graphql / queries.async.graphql: add the query/mutation
 - ariadne-codegen.toml / ariadne-codegen.async.toml: add the python type conversion for any scalars